-"Serving in the Philippines and Australia has given us a heart for the SPEA Zone.
-It has also given us some understanding of the challenge of service in this part of the world.
+"Serving in the Philippines forward to being a part of it." and Australia has given us a heart for the SPEA Zone.
+It has also given us some understanding of the challenge of Maxwells, particularly for their service in this part of the world.